-Travelling by train is easier and you do not have to deal with the crowds of the summer months.
-This can be an advantage if you are travelling with bikes as it makes getting on and off trains much easier.
+Traveling by train is easier and you do not have to deal with the crowds of the summer months.
+This can be an advantage if you are traveling with bikes as it makes getting on and off trains much easier.
 You can book tickets on the day of travel or close to and be able to get seats on the majority of services.

 If you are flying to France from abroad ticket prices will be lower and there are more sale fares likely.

 The weather is still fantastic at this time of the year and you can expect plenty of sunshine and warm days.
 In the mountains, nights start to get a bit cooler but not too cold.
 It is highly unlikely you will get the extremes of the summer months and the weather is more settled.
 The summer storms are less frequent.

 Enjoy the vibrancy of spring and flowers and new growth at one end, or the stunning colors of autumn at the other.

 Any of the major tourist attractions in France will all be open during these months.
 If you are planning your holiday for early April or late October and want to visit a particular attraction it is worth checking that it will be open.
 This especially applies more to attractions outside Paris.

 Opening hours will generally be reduced but crowds will be less.
 It is possible that some attractions may be closed already.
 For example, we visited Chamonix in late September and noticed that some of the lifts up the mountains only opened in July and August.

 These months provide the best opportunity for a cycling holiday in France.
 The slightly cooler weather is great for cycling and there are still plenty of daylight hours to fit lots of it in.
 As the crowds reduce so do the number of cars on the road and in some places people on bike paths.
 If you are heading to ride in the mountains some of the high mountain passes may be closed.
 This is very dependant on the snow season and would be more of an issue in April rather than at the other end.